Being a single parent is hard enough without worrying about budgeting your money.

 Evaluate Your Finances

-As the head of the household, it’s now your sole purpose to balance the finances.
-To make that happen, you need to get your head out of the sand and know your numbers.
+As the head of the household, your sole purpose is to balance the finances.
+You must get your head out of the sand and know your numbers to make that happen.

 Determine what you owe and your network.
 That will help you understand your financial situation and give you a starting point for budgeting.